AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat-two/setup-and-configuration/routing.md

 Custom rule: You can choose specific agents to receive meetings based on attributes you select.

+>[!NOTE]
+>
+>Account Routing is given the highest priority.
+When a visitor reaches the point in the conversation to either book a meeting or initiate a live chat, [Account Routing](#account-routing) is checked first before other routing options are considered.

 ## Create a Custom Rule {#create-a-custom-rule}

 In this example we're sending all meetings from the inferred states of CA, OR, and WA to agent John.